-School overview
+School Overview

 Detail Data

 School name Holycroft Primary School

-Number of pupils in school 371
+Number of pupils in school 353

-Proportion (%) of pupil premium eligible pupils 35%
+Proportion (%) of Pupil Premium eligible pupils 32%

 Academic year/years that our current pupil premium strategy plan covers (3 year plans are recommended) 2021-2024

-Date this statement was published 17 th December 2021
+Date this statement was published 11th December 2023

 Date on which it will be reviewed Oct-Dec 2024

 Statement authorised by Geoffrey Morrison

-Pupil premium lead Hannah Hurd
+Pupil Premium lead Hannah Hurd

-Governor / Trustee lead Mark Turu
+Governor / Trustee lead Marc Turu

-Funding overview
+Funding Overview

-Detail Amount Pupil premium funding allocation this academic year £169,112 Recovery premium funding allocation this academic year £17,545
+Detail Amount Pupil Premium funding allocation this academic year £177,510.00 Recovery Premium funding allocation this academic year £18,705

-Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £186,657
+Pupil Premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £196,215.00

-Part A: Pupil premium strategy plan
+Part A: Pupil Premium Strategy Plan

-Statement of intent
+Statement of Intent

-At Holycroft Primary, we have high aspirations and ambitions for all our pupils; every child matters.
-We strongly believe that every child has the potential to achieve.
+At Holycroft Primary, we have high aspirations and ambition for all our pupils; every child matters.
+We strongly believe that every child has the potential to achieve academically in all subjects, irrespective of their background or the challenges they face.
+In conjunction with this, it is imperative that disadvantaged children are able to build strong physical and mental wellbeing.
+Our pupil premium strategy is designed to support disadvantaged pupils, irrespective of their starting points, to achieve those goals

-We will consider the challenges faced by vulnerable pupils, such as those who have a social worker/support worker.
-The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are disadvantaged or not.
+We always consider the challenges faced by vulnerable pupils, such as those who have a social worker/support worker.
+The activity we have outlined in this statement is also intended to support their needs, regardless of whether they are classed as disadvantaged or not.